poult-lab/daily-word/english_words_ learning.md

 [n] Japan’s former princess Mako begins new life as ‘commoner’ in New York.

 "a person who does not come from a royal or noble family"

+07.presumably /prɪˈzuːməbli/

+[adv] "used to say that you think that sth is probably true"